morteck/tmuxified/README.md

-# Configuration dot file for customized tmux.
+# Configuration file for a simplified yet customized tmux expirience.

 **This repository houses my personally created tmux configs.
 Tmux, meaning "terminal multiplexer", is based on a similar terminal multiplexer called "screen."
 The idea behind both tmux and screen is to enable a user to run multiple terminal sessions within a single terminal window or SSH session.
 This allows you, the user/admin, to create and manage multiple terminal sessions, detach and reattach to sessions, and run commands concurrently.**